RemNote Referral Credits

 Having other RemNote users in your professional or personal circles can have other benefits well beyond the credits you will earn.

 As a student, few resources are as precious as good notes.
-If you miss a class or are dividing up sections of a textbook to study, preparing a group presentation or research, having easy access to each other’s well-organized notes or Flashcards can be crucial.
+If you miss a class or are dividing up sections of a textbook to study, preparing a group presentation or research, having easy access to each other’s well-organized notes or flashcards can be incredibly useful.

 Collaborative Research and Writing